BASEFlow1/jumpcutGUI/README.md

 # jumpcutGUI

-Imagine if someone who can't code made a simple GUI for a python script... oh wait that's exactly what this is.

-As said, this is just a GUI, the actual python script can be found [here](https://github.com/carykh/jumpcutter "here"), however, it can be downloaded from the app itself.
+This is just a GUI, the actual python script can be found [here](https://github.com/carykh/jumpcutter "here"), however, it can also be downloaded from the app itself.

 ------------
 You need python (obviously), [ffmpeg](https://ffmpeg.org/download.html "ffmpeg") and all these python dependencies: